rng-guy/NFSMWBartender/APPENDIX.md

 * The `0x1e2a1051` VltEd parameter defines how much passive bounty you gain at each interval.

+* The `DestroyCopBonusTime` VltEd parameter defines the time window for cop combos.

-* Bartender sets all cop-combo limits that are < 1 to 1.
+* Bartender sets all cop-combo limits that are < 1 to 1 instead.

 &nbsp;